cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 With CosmWasm, smart contracts can run on multiple chains with the help of the IBC protocol.
 It adds further flexibility for developers and makes smart contract development faster.

-CosmWasm is written as a module to be plugged into the Cosmos SDK, and leverages the speed of Wasm and the power of Rust.
+CosmWasm is written as a module to be plugged into the Cosmos SDK and leverages the speed of Wasm and the power of Rust.

 <HighlightBox type="tip">